SJECollins/pixels-arcade/README.md

 COULDDO: figure out a way to enlarge canvas on large screens without affecting x,y coords for the click even.

+## Codebreaker
+30/12/24

+Saw someone made a "Guess the number" game, sort of like a code breaking type thing.
+So built one.
+Have to guess a 5 digit code based on some vague clues.

+## Vroom Vroom
+03/01/24

+Added a driving type game.
+Scrolling road, changes with speed.
+Car obstacles spawn (in front or behind depends on speed).
+Try to stay alive as long as possible.
+Bonus for speed

+## Goose Shoot
+04/01

+Don't sue me Nintendo!

 # General
 ## 02/07/22